Disney Theatrical Productions: Tarzan

-The show was based on the 1999 film of the same name and the novel Tarzan of the Apes by Edgar Rice Burroughs, and debuted on Broadway on May 10, 2006, at the Richard Rodgers Theatre.
+The show was based on the 1999 animated film and the novel Tarzan of the Apes by Edgar Rice Burroughs, and debuted on Broadway on May 10, 2006, at the Richard Rodgers Theatre.
 The show was heavily publicized with Phil Collins and the lead actors promoting the new musical on several media shows including The Today Show, Good Morning America, and Live with Regis and Kelly.
 After playing at the Richard Rodgers Theatre for over a year the show closed on July 8, 2007.

 On April 15, 2007, the musical debuted in Europe in the Netherlands as the successor of The Lion King in Scheveningen.
 A Broadway musical had never previously arrived in the Netherlands so soon after its Broadway premiere.
 Phil Collins was a special guest at the 2006 Johnny Kraaijkamp Musical Award s, where he announced the news that Tarzan was coming to the Netherlands.
 Due to the size of the Circustheater, the show was expanded beyond the original Broadway production.

 In 2008, a new production opened in Germany.
 A casting show on TV called "Ich Tarzan, Du Jane" ("I Tarzan, you Jane") searched for actors for the roles of Tarzan and Jane.

 A revamped tour version had previously been announced to debut in January 2009 in Atlanta at the Theatre of the Stars.
 The new production was supposed to feature the same music and book, and directed and choreographed by Lynne Taylor-Corbett, with scenic design by Kenneth Foy, aerial design by Paul Rubin and lighting design by Ken Billington.
 The production was ultimately cancelled.